 . . . when I was very young, 10 or 11 years old, in the late 30's living in the Greenwood community, the Saltillo airport beacon light reflection could be seen as it rotated 'round and 'round.
 We lived about 6 miles from Saltillo.
 By the time we moved to Saltillo in 1942 the airport was gone.
 I believe the land that it was on was owned by Mr. Sparks.

 If my memory serves me correctly I was a sophomore in high school, '45 or '46, and had ridden my horse to school one day.
 It was recess and we saw an airplane land where the old airport used to be.
-I mount my horse and ride to the location and give the pilot a ride back into town (probably a mile at most).
+I mounted my horse and rode to the location and give the pilot a ride back into town (probably a mile at most).
 He told me he would be flying to Sulphur Springs that afternoon to get fuel and that I could go with him if I wished (Are you kidding?
 I had never been up close to an airplane, much less ridden in one).
 I immediately accepted.

 That afternoon I met him and gave him a ride back to the plane.
 I recall, somewhere west of Weaver he buzzed some people bailing hay.
 The hay bailer back then was operated by a mule walking around in a circle.
 The hay rakes were usually pulled by a team of horses or mules.
 Needless to say, the horses and mules were just like me, they had never been up close to an airplane before and didn't seem to want to be then.